 In the field of energy supply, Solvay has consistently implemented programs to reduce its energy consumption for many years.
 While Solvay has industrial activities such as synthetic Soda Ash plants and Peroxides - mainly in Europe - that consume large amounts of energy, it also operates a range of industrial activities whose energy content is relatively low as a percentage of the sales price, especially in the fluorinated Polymers business.
 The Group considers secure and competitive energy supplies to be particularly important and has taken the following strategic initiatives:

-- Technological leadership in processes and high-performance industrial operations to minimize energy consumption; - Diversification and flexible use of the different types and sources of primary energy;
+• Technological leadership in processes and high-performance industrial operations to minimize energy consumption;

-101 PI
+101 PJ

 Fuel consumption from non-renewable sources